sfu-ireceptor/dataloading-mongo/README.md

 If environment variables are set, then the corresponding command line parameters may be omitted while running the script.

-# Test Data
+## Test Data

 To use the data loader, we obviously need some data!

 If you don't already have some suitably formatted data on hand but need to test your (Mongo) iReceptor node installation, you may use some test data files that we provide in the 'data' submodule folder.
 A README file in that submodule describes what is available.

-# Running the loading script
+## Running the loading script

 You are now ready to run the data loading script.

-Note that the data loading script accesses the database using the 'service' (**NOT** the 'guest') account username and password ("secret") that you will have specified while setting up the MongoDb database.
+Note that the data loading script accesses the database using the `service` (**NOT** the `guest`) account username and password (i.e. secret) that you will have specified while setting up the MongoDb database.
 You need to specify these either as options on the command line or set as environment variables (see below).
  You can use the -h / --help flag to display the data loader usage, as follows: